Chicken rezala curry that is Bengali in origin, my version is gloriously fragrant, relatively mild and uses bone-in chicken drumsticks.

 - Take a few tablespoons of the sauce from the pan and stir it through the yoghurt to temper it, then add the tempered yoghurt to the pan, reduce the heat to low and cook for 35-40 minutes.

-- If you are adding the saffron, heat the milk (a microwave is the easiest way to do this), and add the saffron, leave it to sit for a couple of minutes, then pour it into the curry, stir and cook for a final 2-3 minutes.
+- If you are adding the saffron, heat the milk (a microwave is the easiest way to do this), add the saffron, leave it to sit for a couple of minutes, then pour it into the curry, stir and cook for a final 2-3 minutes.
 You should time this phase so that it all happens at the end of the 35-40 minute cooking time.

-- I like to remove the chicken and blend the sauce before serving, this is optional but it leads to the most beautiful silky smooth sauce.
+- I like to remove the chicken and blend the sauce before serving.
+This is optional, but it leads to the most beautiful, silky smooth sauce.